chenxm1986/hylu/README.md

 Please see [doc/results.pdf](https://github.com/chenxm1986/hylu/blob/main/doc/results.pdf) for details.

-For one-time solve, HYLU is 1.70X faster than Intel MKL PARDISO on geometric mean in the total time of preprocessing, factorization, and solve.
+For one-time solve, HYLU is **1.70X faster** than Intel MKL PARDISO on geometric mean in the total time of preprocessing, factorization, and solve.

-For repeated solve, HYLU is 2.53X faster than Intel MKL PARDISO on geometric mean in the time of factorization and solve.
+For repeated solve with idential symbolic structure but different values in the coefficient matrix, HYLU is **2.53X faster** than Intel MKL PARDISO on geometric mean in the time of factorization and solve.

-For the solution accuracy, HYLU achieves an order of magnitude higher accuracy than Intel MKL PARDISO.
+For the solution accuracy, HYLU achieves **an order of magnitude higher accuracy** than Intel MKL PARDISO.

 System Requirements